alan-turing-institute/Palaeoanalytics/docs/user-guide/troubleshooting.md

 Set-ExecutionPolicy RemoteSigned -Scope CurrentUser
 ```

-**Path length limits**:
+**Path length limit**:

 - Use shorter directory paths
-- Move the project closer to the drive root
+- Move the project nearer to the root of the drive
-- Enable Windows long-path support
+- Set Windows long-path support on

 ### Linux